KeyingZhang67/KeyingZhang67.github.io/_pages/cv.md

 * *Dec.
 2017*, Second Scholarship in Guizhou University, China
 * *Dec.
 2017*, Third Prize of the APMCM (Asia-Pacific Mathematical Contest in Modeling) for Undergraduate Students, China
 * *Mar.
 2017*, Second Prize of the 10th "Certification Cup" Mathematical Modeling Network Challenge, China
 * *May.
-2016*, Second Prize of National English Contest for College Students, China
+2016*, Second Prize of National English Contest for Undergraduate Students, China

 Certificates
 ======